SIDX009/Customer-Segmentation-Classification/README.md

-#Customer-Segmentation-Classification
+Customer Segmentation Classification Project
+Overview:
-This project centers around developing a Customer Segmentation Classification model for an automobile company planning market expansion.
-The aim is to predict customer segments (A, B, C, D) in new markets based on existing market behaviors.
-Challenges include handling missing data, exploring complex customer behaviors, and optimizing model performance.
+This project focuses on developing and implementing a Customer Segmentation Classification model for an automobile company planning market expansion.
+The objective is to predict customer segments (A, B, C, D) in new markets based on existing market behaviors, tackling challenges like missing data, complex customer behaviors, and model optimization.

-#Objective:
+Key Objectives:
-Predict customer segments (A, B, C, D) for the automobile company's products in new markets using machine learning techniques, leveraging characteristics and behaviors.
+Prediction of Customer Segments: Utilize machine learning techniques to predict customer segments (A, B, C, D) for the automobile company's products in new markets.

-#Challenges:
-Missing Data: Addressing missing values in key features.
-Behavioral Complexity: Analyzing intricate customer behaviors, including age, work experience, family size, spending score, and categorical features.
+Data Challenges: Address missing data in key features and explore complex customer behaviors.
-Model Optimization: Enhancing the classification model's performance for accurate predictions across customer segments.
+Model Optimization: Optimize the performance of the classification model for accurate predictions.
-Dataset & Data Fields:
+Dataset & Features:
-The dataset contains customer information in the existing market, including age, gender, marital status, education, profession, work experience, family size, spending score, and de-identified categories.
-The goal is to train a model for predicting customer segments in new markets.
+The dataset includes information on customers in the existing market, including age, gender, marital status, education, profession, work experience, family size, spending score, and de-identified categories (Var_1).

-#Libraries Used:
+Techniques and Tools Used:
+Data analysis and preprocessing using pandas and Numpy.
-pandas: Data manipulation and analysis.
+Data visualization with Seaborn and Matplotlib.
-numpy: Mathematical operations.
-seaborn: Data visualization.
-matplotlib.pyplot: Plotting graphs.

-#Key Steps:
-Data Loading and Preprocessing: Handled missing values, dropped irrelevant columns, and imputed values for key features.
-Exploratory Data Analysis (EDA): Explored data through visualizations, analyzed distributions, and relationships between features.
-Data Visualization: Plotted violin and count plots to visualize feature distributions and correlations with segmentation.
-Feature Engineering: Created new features based on counts of 'Profession' and 'Var_1' values.
+Handling missing data and outliers.
+Feature engineering to create new features.
-Data Encoding: Ordinally encoded 'Spending_Score' and mapped categorical features.
+Data encoding for categorical features.
-Label Encoding: Encoded the target variable 'Segmentation' using LabelEncoder.
-Data Splitting: Split the dataset into training and testing sets.
-Feature Scaling: Applied standardization using StandardScaler on numerical features.

-#Model Evaluation:
-Evaluated various classifiers (Gradient Boosting, SVM, KNN, Decision Tree, Naive Bayes, Random Forest) using default settings and hyperparameter tuning.
-Gradient Boosting outperformed others, achieving an accuracy of 0.53.
+Machine learning models include Gradient Boosting, SVM, KNN, Decision Tree, Naive Bayes, and Random Forest.

-#Conclusion:
+Hyperparameter tuning with RandomizedSearchCV.
+Evaluation metrics such as accuracy and classification reports.
+Power BI Dashboard:
+The project includes a Power BI dashboard for comprehensive visualization and exploration of key insights.
+Conclusion:
-The Gradient Boosting Classifier is recommended for predicting customer segments in new markets, showcasing the highest accuracy and overall better performance.
-The best-performing segment is identified as Class 3 (Segment D) based on F1-Score.
+The Gradient Boosting Classifier emerged as the best-performing model with an accuracy of 0.53, making it the recommended choice for predicting customer segments in new markets.
+Among the segments, Segment D (Class 3) demonstrated the highest F1-Score, signifying it as the best-performing segment.

-#Best Practices:
-Proper handling of missing data.
-Thorough exploratory data analysis for insights.
-Feature engineering for enhanced model performance.
-Evaluation and comparison of multiple classifiers.

-#Note: For detailed code and insights, refer to the Jupyter Notebook in the repository.
+For more detailed insights, explore the Power BI dashboard provided.

+Note: Refer to the Jupyter Notebook in the repository for detailed code and insights.